 When I eventually accepted that the acting career I’d dreamed of probably wasn’t going to happen, I began to think about what else I could do.
 I’d always wanted to write a novel, but thought that was just as unlikely as being an actor.
 Why on earth would I want to set myself up for yet more rejection?
 I enrolled on a writing course anyway, and then another one, until finally I had the beginnings of the novel that became UNCOUPLING/THE PARIS CONNECTION.
 In 2016 the manuscript was longlisted for the Bath Novel Award, which gave me the confidence and the push I needed to carry on.
 At the time I was working as a secretary at a school in North London and with dreams of being a published author spurring me on, I spent every lunch hour writing in the café at Waterstones Hampstead.
 In 2018 I was chosen as one of 11 mentees on Penguin Random House’s WriteNow programme and worked with an editor on the novel for a year, eventually signing with my dream literary agent in the summer of 2019.

-Please do sign up to my newsletter if you’d like to hear more about what I’ve been up to, including my monthly favourites (books, films, TV series, hotels, restaurants, beauty products) as well as behind-the-scenes insights into the world of publishing and early access to events and news, both about UNCOUPLING/THE PARIS CONNECTION and about my second novel, SORRY I MISSED YOU, which will be hitting the shelves on the 1st Sept 2022!
+Please do sign up to my newsletter if you’d like to hear more about what I’ve been up to, including my monthly favourites (books, films, TV series, hotels, restaurants, beauty products) as well as behind-the-scenes insights into the world of publishing and early access to events and news, especially about my upcoming third novel, FIVE DAYS IN FLORENCE, out on 20th July 2023!

 Thanks so much for visiting my site!